5 Tennessee Adoption Laws You Should Know

 No one else may advertise to find a prospective birth parent, adoptive parent or child to adopt in Tennessee.

-Tennessee adoption laws regarding birth father rights are complex, and a birth father’s rights and role in the adoption process can vary significantly on a case-by-case basis.
-Your adoption professionals will help you understand the birth father situation in your particular adoption.
+Tennessee adoption laws regarding prospective birth father rights are complex, and a prospective birth father’s rights and role in the adoption process can vary significantly on a case-by-case basis.
+Your adoption professionals will help you understand the prospective birth father situation in your particular adoption.

-To learn more about these and other adoption laws in Tennessee, call 1-800-ADOPTION now or request your free adoption information online.
+These laws can be confusing but, fortunately, American Adoptions will be there to support you every step of the way.
+To learn more about our agency services for adoption in Tennessee, call 1-800-ADOPTION now or request your free adoption information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.